hananils/kirby-colors/README.md

 ### Dynamic contrast options

-In order to set contrast colors, it possible to either query another field:
+In order to set contrast colors, it possible to query another field:

 ```
 colors: